 These places move you.
 Intrigue you.
 So you want to know more.
 Not just by what a book or the latest Hollywood epic can tell you, but by witnessing them for yourself.
-France is full of significant spots, but Brittany and Normandy are heroic.
-And you may know the history, but biking along the coastline and standing next to the bunkers and gun posts at Omaha Beach and Pointe du Hoc make everything you've heard real.
+France is full of significant spots, but Brittany and Normandy are different.
+And you may know the history, but biking along the coastline and standing next to the bunkers and gun posts at Omaha Beach and Pointe du Hoc make everything you’ve heard real.
 Brittany and Normandy are that rare blend of history and natural beauty.
 They’re full of stories and emotions.
 Feel free to take some back with you.

 Day 3 Bike rolling country roads along dramatic windswept coastline Discover Arromanches and the remains of a port built for the D-Day Invasion Sweet or savory?
 A stop at a Breton crêperie is a must Past and present collide in the beautifully preserved town of Bayeux, the first town liberated by the Allies and home to the impressive 11th-century Bayeux Tapestry.

 - A journey through two of France's most intriguing regions

 - World War II battle sites and memorials

 - A private tour of the American Military Cemetery with a local historian

 - The magical island monastery and cathedral of Mont-St-Michel

 Château La Chenevière (2 nights): A "relaxing 18th-century honey-colored château-hotel surrounded by rose gardens…minutes from Omaha Beach," according to Andrew Harper.
 A Small Luxury Hotels of the World member. (pool)